asaintsever/open-vault-agent-injector/doc/Examples.md

 Show example
 </summary>

-- Ask Vault Sidecar Injector to use Vault authentication method `approle` (instead of the default which is `kubernetes`)
+- Ask Open Vault Agent Injector to use Vault authentication method `approle` (instead of the default which is `kubernetes`)
-- Vault AppRole requires info stored into 2 files (containing role id and secret id) that have to be provided to Vault Sidecar Injector: in the sample below this is done via an init container (replace placeholders \<ROLE ID from Vault\> and \<SECRET ID from Vault\> by values generated by Vault server using commands `vault read auth/approle/role/test/role-id` and `vault write -f auth/approle/role/test/secret-id`)
+- Vault AppRole requires info stored into 2 files (containing role id and secret id) that have to be provided to Open Vault Agent Injector: in the sample below this is done via an init container (replace placeholders \<ROLE ID from Vault\> and \<SECRET ID from Vault\> by values generated by Vault server using commands `vault read auth/approle/role/test/role-id` and `vault write -f auth/approle/role/test/secret-id`)

 ```yaml
 apiVersion: apps/v1